lanasve/First-problem-on-C-/README.md

-# First-problem-on-C-
+# First-problem-on-C#-
 33 problems in one programm.
-My first programm in Lexicon
+My first programm in Lexicon on C#